Hodgkin-Huxley Model of Action Potentials in Neurons

 Implementing a differential equations model that won the Nobel prize.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Hodgkin-Huxley Model of Action Potentials in Neurons.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/hodgkin-huxley-model-of-action-potentials-in-neurons/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/hodgkin-huxley-model-of-action-potentials-in-neurons/

 In 1952, Alan Hodgkin and Andrew Huxley published a differential equation model of “spikes” (i.e. “action potentials”) in the voltage of neurons.
 For this work, they received the 1963 Nobel Prize in Physiology or Medicine (shared with Sir John Carew Eccles).